BrandonPerry-co/pro-fit-app/README.md

 # Who will interact with the App

- Anyone that wants to improve on their health.
-In the future fitness trainers and gym, owners would encourage their members and clients to use the app.
+ Anyone that wants to improve their health.
+In the future fitness trainers and gym owners would encourage their members and clients to use the app.

 # Core functionality